awsdocs/aws-cloudformation-user-guide/doc_source/gettingstarted.templatebasics.md

 For parameters with default values, CloudFormation uses the default values unless users specify another value\.
 If you omit the default attribute, users are required to specify a value for that parameter; however, requiring the user to input a value does not ensure that the value is valid\.
 To validate the value of a parameter, you can declare constraints or specify an AWS\-specific parameter type\.

 You'll notice that the `KeyName` parameter has no `Default` attribute and the other parameters do\.
-For example, the `WordPress` parameter has the attribute `Default: admin`, but the `KeyName` parameter has none\.
+For example, the `WordPressUser` parameter has the attribute `Default: admin`, but the `KeyName` parameter has none\.
 Users must specify a key name value at stack creation\.
 If they don’t, CloudFormation fails to create the stack and throws an exception: `Parameters: [KeyName] must have values`\.

-For AWS\-specific parameter types, CloudFormation validates input values against existing values in the user's AWS account and in the region where they are creating the stack *before* creating any stack resources\.
+For AWS\-specific parameter types, CloudFormation validates input values against existing values in the user's AWS account and in the region where they're creating the stack *before* creating any stack resources\.
 In the sample template, the `KeyName` parameter is an AWS\-specific parameter type of `AWS::EC2::KeyPair::KeyName`\.
 CloudFormation checks that users specify a valid EC2 key pair name before creating the stack\.
 Another example of an AWS\-specific parameter type is `AWS::EC2::VPC::Id`, which requires users to specify a valid VPC ID\.
 In addition to upfront validation, the AWS console shows a drop\-down list of valid values for AWS\-specific parameter types, such as valid EC2 key pair names or VPC IDs, when users use the Create Stack wizard\.

 For the `String` type, you can use the following attributes to declare constraints: `MinLength`, `MaxLength`, `Default`, `AllowedValues`, and `AllowedPattern`\.
 In the example above, the `WordPressUser` parameter has three constraints: the parameter value must be 1 to 16 character long \(`MinLength`, `MaxLength`\) and must begin with a letter followed by any combination of letters and numbers \(`AllowedPattern`\)\.